Flutterando/modular/flutter_modular/README.md

 }
 ```

-## Using Modular widgets to retrieve your class
+## Using `Modular` widgets to retrieve your instances

-### ModularState
+### `ModularState`

-In this example, we'll use the `MyWidget` like our page because it's a page that needs to be a `StatefulWidget`.
+In this example, we'll use the following `MyWidget` as our page because it's a page that needs to be a `StatefulWidget`.

-Let's understand the `ModularState`, for example when we are using the `class _MyWidgetState extends ModularState<MyWidget, HomeStore>` we are linking the modular with our Store in this case the `HomeStore`.
-When we enter on this screen the HomeStore will be created and will provide for us the `store/controller` variable to use inside the `MyWidget`.
+Let's understand the usage of `ModularState`.
+When we define `class _MyWidgetState extends ModularState<MyWidget, HomeStore>` we are linking Modular with our Store for this widget (in this case the `HomeStore`).
+When we enter this page, the `HomeStore` will be created and the `store/controller` variable will be provided to us to be used inside `MyWidget`.

-After this, we can use the `store/controller` without any problems.
-Modular will auto dispose of the `HomeStore` after we close the Page.
+After this, we can use `store/controller` without any problems.
+Modular will auto dispose of the `HomeStore` after we close the page.

 ```dart
 class MyWidget extends StatefulWidget {